dbz-ifx/debezium-informix-connector/README.md

 [![License](http://img.shields.io/:license-apache%202.0-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 # Debezium Connector for Informix

+> **Note**: This repository has been archived.
+The official Debezium Connector for Informix is now maintained at [debezium/debezium-connector-informix](https://github.com/debezium/debezium-connector-informix).

 This repository is an incubating Debezium Connector for [Informix Database](https://www.ibm.com/products/informix).
 We appreciated you can explore this connector and test it, and any feedback and contribution are welcome.
 This project aim for a community-ready Debezium Connector, which like many other official debezium connectors.